fredli74/piwik/plugins/QueuedTracking/README.md

 Add your plugin description here.

 ## FAQ

 __What are the requirements for this plugin?__

 * [Redis server 2.8+](http://redis.io/), [Redis quickstart](http://redis.io/topics/quickstart)
 * [phpredis PHP extension](https://github.com/nicolasff/phpredis), [Install](https://github.com/nicolasff/phpredis#installingconfiguring)
+* Transactions will be used and must be supported by the SQL database.

 __Where can I configure and enable the queue?__